fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 The flatten with verification in front matches the integrity-free numbers at the same configs, verification cost does not grow with the sandbox count, and a corrupted block is caught.
-Integrity is free at the density layer.
+Integrity verification adds a once-per-node cost but does not materially reduce the density flatten.

 **Run it** ([`benchmarking/verify_share/`](https://github.com/fkautz/substrate/blob/shared-base-experiments/benchmarking/verify_share/)):